samienr/zola-website/content/blog/soundhax/index.md

 1. Causing a Buffer Overflow in the Heap
 1. Corrupting the Heap Metadata
 1. Unlink Exploitation
+1. Heap Feng Shui
+1. Constructing and Executing a ROP Chain
+1. Abusing the GPU ('gspwn')
+1. Unlimited Power!!!

 Anyways, here's how it works.